See How Salesforce Supports Alumni Engagement

 - Give an example of how custom apps meet the unique needs of education institutions.

-Alumni play a vital role in a college or university’s future success.
+Alumni play a vital role in an educational institution’s growth and success.
 Strong alumni engagement goes beyond simply asking for financial support.
-Alumni are an educational institution’s greatest ambassadors, and when engaged properly have the potential to provide career support to students, create partnerships with external organizations, and raise the profile of the institution.
+Alumni are an institution’s greatest ambassadors and when engaged properly, they have the potential to provide career support to students, serve as a core volunteer base, create partnerships with external organizations, and raise the profile of the institution.

-Adopting the right technology mix to enable more personalized outreach is important, and it’s also crucial to understand the unique backgrounds and preferences of donors and volunteers in order to build strong, long-lasting relationships.
+Implementing the right technology to enable more personalized outreach is important, and it’s also crucial to understand the unique backgrounds and preferences of donors and volunteers in order to build strong, long-lasting relationships.

-In this module, we’ll see how Ann Marie Garcia, the Director of Alumni Engagement at Cloudy College, uses Salesforce.org Education Cloud to supercharge her team’s impact.
-Here’s some background on Ann Marie and the college:
+In this module, we see how Ann Marie Garcia, the Director of Alumni Engagement at Cloudy College, uses Salesforce.org Education Cloud to supercharge her team’s impact.
+Here’s a quick introduction to Ann Marie and Cloudy College.

 - Ann Marie is responsible for developing and executing the annual strategic plan for Alumni Engagement at Cloudy College.
-She manages alumni events and oversees all alumni communications, both print and digital.
+She manages alumni events, spearheads volunteer management efforts and oversees all communications, both print and digital.
 In addition to building personal relationships with Cloudy College alums, it’s up to her to engage various members of faculty and Cloudy executive leadership in events and communication processes when appropriate.

 Let’s dive into the elements of Education Cloud that Ann Marie (and you!) can leverage to set the stage for taking alumni engagement to the next level and beyond.

 Education Data Architecture: What’s the deal with EDA?